BoltNGroup/RegServ/README.md

 More projects will be added to the table as they are created.

 ## Testing
-If you require a Nominet or CentralNIC Test Registrar Account for testing purposes, please open an issue with your email address and we will create one for you.
+If you require a CentralNIC Test Registrar Account for testing purposes, please open an issue with your email address and we will create one for you.